canonical/kernel-docs/docs/how-to/respin.md

 Sometimes regressions or last-minute changes are identified in kernels in -proposed (already cranked).

 It is possible to make changes before the SRU cycle closes.
-This is a special version of a crank called a respin.
+This special version of a crank is called a respin.

 These are the steps to respin a kernel, with examples from a previous `2025.01.13` respin of the `noble:linux-gke` kernel due to a late-cycle decision to revert a patchset.